m0therb0ardd/portfolio/_projects/2025-01-06-jack-in-box.md

-These expressions were set equal to the external forces and torques acting on the system, allowing the accelerations (\(\ddot{q}\)) to be solved symbolically.
+These expressions were set equal to the external forces and torques acting on the system, allowing the accelerations $(\ddot{q})$ to be solved symbolically.

 External forces included:
 - Gravity acting on the box and jack.